It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 Case in point, TamBrahms.
 Tamil Brahmins.

-Maybe we can use this as a working definition.
-“It is the unequal social discriminations and privileges reinforced between castes.”
+We can use this as a working definition.
+“It is the unequal social discriminations and privileges reinforced along castes identities.”

 Yes, it is.